 The Persian has a distinctive appearance: a large, round head; large, round eyes; a short nose; full cheeks; and small ears with rounded tips.
 The head is supported by a short, thick neck and a deceptively sturdy, muscular body—a type known as “cobby.”
 A Persian’s legs are short, thick and strong with large, round, firm paws.
 The tail is short but proportional to the length of the cat’s body.

+A long, thick, shiny coat with a fine texture completes the Persian’s look.
+It’s long all over the body and includes an immense ruff around the neck, a deep frill between the front legs, long ear and toe tufts, and a full “brush,” or tail.
 Persians can come in different “looks.”
 Some, known as Peke-face Persians, have an extremely flat face.
 Think twice about the breathing problems such a cat might have before deciding to get one.
 “Doll-face” Persians are said to have a more old-fashioned appearance, with a face that is not as flat as the show Persian or the Peke-face Persian.

 Persians of all stripes stand out for their infinite variety of coat colors and patterns.
 Imagine, if you will, seven solid color divisions—white, blue, black, red, cream, chocolate and lilac—plus silver and golden division colors of chinchilla and shaded silver or golden and blue chinchilla and blue shaded silver or golden; and then there are the shaded, smoke, tabby, calico, particolor and bicolor divisions.
 That’s not counting the various pointed patterns of the Himalayan.

 Persians aren’t the best choice for a houseful of boisterous children and dogs, but they have no objection to being the object of a gentle child’s attentions or to rubbing along with a friendly dog who doesn’t chase them or otherwise cause them anxiety.